 The performance of the New Zealand export market can also affect the NZD USD rate.
 Global price rises on the dairy and agriculture markets in particular can generate uplift in the economy, which will impact the value of the currency.
 Tourism is also a key economic driver.

 NZD to USD chart

 Our NZD to USD chart gives our clients an insight into the performance of this forex pair during the last hour, day, week and month – updated in real time and calculated by our pricing engine using mid-market rates.
-The performance that can be tracked and the broader trends indicated should not be relied upon as a prediction for future performance, however.
+Historic NZD to USD performance should not be taken as a guarantee for future performance.